nats-io/nats-server/README.md

 [2842] 2016/04/26 13:21:20.379865 [INF] Server is ready
 ```

-The server will be started and listening for client connections on port 4222 (the default) from all available interfaces.
-The logs will be displayed to stdout
+The server is started and listening for client connections on port 4222 (the default) from all available interfaces.
+The logs are displayed to stdout as shown above in the server output.

-as shown above.
-There are a large range of supported clients that can be found at [https://nats.io/clients](https://nats.io/download).
+### Clients

+The NATS ecosystem provides a large range of supported and community [clients](http://nats.io/documentation/clients/nats-clients/), including Go, Java, Node, and many more.
+For the complete up-to-date list, visit the [NATS download site]](https://nats.io/download).

+### Protocol

-The server uses a text based protocol, so interacting with it can be as simple as using telnet.
+The NATS server uses a [text based protocol](http://nats.io/documentation/internals/nats-protocol/), so interacting with it can be as simple as using telnet as shown below.
+See also the [protocol demo](http://nats.io/documentation/internals/nats-protocol-demo/).

 ```sh
 > telnet demo.nats.io 4222